China-Mobile-SRv6-Research/IETF-118/SRv6OPS-Charter.md

 * Deployment Scenarios: Considering operational considerations for various network environments and use cases.

-* SRv6 Network Management Guidance: Providing insights on configuration, observability, assurance, and performance optimization.
+* SRv6 Network Management Guidance: Providing insights on configuration, observability, service assurance, and performance optimization.

 ## Key Deliverables:
 The SRv6OPS WG will focus on the following items: